 Reading Time: 3 minutes

 Hiring international contractors may seem like the fastest way to build a global team.
 However, there are some key things you must consider.

-Let’s look at the five questions you should ask as you determine whether hiring international contractors is the best path for your company.
+Let’s look at five questions you should ask to determine whether hiring international contractors is the best path for your company.

 Question #1: What is an international contractor?

 An international contractor is usually a person that’s hired on a short-term, project basis.
-They generally have a portfolio of their own clients, and your company is just one of those clients.
+They generally have a portfolio of their own clients and provide services to different companies.

-International tax and legal advisors generally ask the following questions to determine if individuals qualify as employees rather than contractors.
+- International tax and legal advisors generally ask the following questions to determine if individuals qualify as employees or contractors.